OpenLiberty/ci.maven/docs/toolchain.md

 Configure the Liberty Maven Plugin with `jdkToolchain`.

-The `jdkToolchain` element is a set of requirements used to find a matching JDK toolchain in `~/.m2/toolchains.xml`.
+The `jdkToolchain` element corresponds to the `<provides>` section of a `jdk` toolchain in `~/.m2/toolchains.xml`.
+These requirements are passed through to Maven's ToolchainManager to select a matching JDK.
+In practice, you typically configure the `version` (and optionally `vendor`) keys for JDK selection.

-In addition to `version` and `vendor`, you can specify other toolchain requirements supported by Maven toolchains if any.
+For details on the `toolchains.xml` format and the `<provides>` keys, see the Maven [Using Toolchains](https://maven.apache.org/guides/mini/guide-using-toolchains.html) guide.

 | Parameter | Description | Required       |
 | --------  | ----------- |----------------|